Rust Clap recipes

 }

-Okay, we have two file sources: file or link.
-And we use ArgGroup to specify that the user must specify only one of them: either file or link.
+Okay, we have two file sources: a file or a link.
+And we use ArgGroup to require the user to specify only one of them: either file or link.
 And here is the demo:

 ./img-tool upload --help